 The New Year celebrating isn’t quite over yet — next month brings us the Chinese New Year.
-Those followers of Chinese Astrology know that each year is given an “animal” personality, so our upcoming “sheep year” is presumed to be — like its totem animal — somewhat gentle and easygoing.
+Those followers of Chinese Astrology know that each year is given an “animal” personality, so our upcoming “sheep year” or data breaches is presumed to be — like its totem animal — somewhat gentle and easygoing.

 The question is whether that will also hold true with a credit card and payment security since 2014 (a horse year — where things moved fast!) was the year that data breaches became a fact of life for the average consumer.

 Indeed, Investopedia, in a recent article about online payment safety, said that 2014 was the year “when consumers came to fear the data breach for real.
 According to the Identity Theft Research Center, there were 761 breaches in 2014 affecting more than 83 million accounts.
 Big names like Sony, JP Morgan Chase, the US Postal Service, Target, Home Depot, and, most recently, Chic Fil A are some of the notables that proved that even companies with deep IT pockets are at risk.”